firecracker-microvm/firecracker/tests/README.md

 - Several basic GNU/Linux utilities: `curl`, `getopt`, `date`.
 - Root mode.

-Each testrun will create a temporary sandbox and install all other required dependencies.
+Each test session will create a temporary sandbox and install all other required dependencies.

 ### Caveats